 “We engaged Levells over 12 months ago as we had grown frustrated that our brand wasn’t working hard enough.
 This cascaded through to our website and social media presence and subsequently impacted on our market position and sales.
 Our brand had to be elevated so we could be more commercially focused.

-From our initial discussions, Mark brought ideas and a strategic approach to us which we hadn’t seen before and was a breath of fresh air.
+From our initial discussions, Mark brought ideas and a strategic approach to us, with a young team, who focused on sustainability, which we hadn’t seen before and was a breath of fresh air.
 Our investment with Levells has helped to refine our brand, own our sector and give us a language and visual styling that filtered through to our website whilst supporting us with a strategic plan with regard to social media that underpinned our message.

 We have seen a significant return on investment with a turnover growth of 51% but more importantly, attracting the right type of customer and employee into The Fidelis Group.”